A practical guide on how to use AI in Jira

 Tips for getting the most out of AI in Jira

 • Keep improving your knowledge base.
-Your AI is only as smart as the information you give it.
-Use the insights from your tools, like the knowledge gap reports in eesel AI, to see what your users are actually asking about and keep your documentation fresh.
+Your AI thrives on accurate information.
+Use insights from your tools, like the knowledge gap reports in eesel AI, to see what users are asking and keep your documentation up to date.

 Moving beyond basic automation

 As you can see, using AI in Jira is a journey.
-You can start small today with the native features to streamline your project management.
-But to really free up your team and provide instant, helpful support, you need an AI that can learn from all your scattered knowledge and work seamlessly with your helpdesk.
+You can start today with powerful native features to streamline your project management.
+To further enhance your team's efficiency and provide instant support, you can integrate specialized agents that learn from all your knowledge sources and work seamlessly with your helpdesk.

 Ready to see how a fully integrated AI agent could work with your Jira Service Management?
 Get started with eesel AI for free.